-All this and more comes in to play.
+All this and more comes into play.
 Plus, costs differ based on the type of photography that you're doing.

-For example, event photographers need multiple cameras, special retouching software, extra lighting gear for photoshoots and to take into account travel and accomodation.
+For example, event photographers need multiple cameras, special retouching software, extra lighting gear for photoshoots and to take into account travel and accommodation.

-With all that in mind they'll have to charge a higher price.
+With all that in mind, they'll have to charge a higher price.
 At the most basic level your rates need to do three things:

 If your rates can't support the essential expenses of your business, then something needs to change.
-That's not all though.
-As any small business owner will tell you, you've got to leave plenty of cash handy for unexpected costs that pop up too.
+That's not all though—as any small business owner will tell you, you've got to leave plenty of cash handy for unexpected costs that pop up too.

 Some other factors to think about are flexibility and market awareness.
 Flexible pricing helps broaden your client pool, allowing you to scale your pricing up or down to meet your client's budget.